Cohomological boundedness for flat bundles on surfaces and applications

-\begin{thm} Let $X$ be a smooth projective surface over $k$.
-Let $D$ be a normal crossing divisor of $X$.
-Let $X\lra \mathds{P}$ be a closed immersion in some projective space.
-Then, there exists a polynomial $K : \Div(X,D)\oplus \mathds{Z}\lra \mathds{Z}$ of degree $4$ such that for every effective divisor $R$ of $X$ supported on $D$, for every integer $r\geq 0$, there exists $N:=K(R,r)$ hyperplanes $H_1,\dots, H_N$ such that if we put $C:=\bigsqcup X\cap H_i \lra X$, then every objects $\cE_1 ,\cE_2 $ of $\MIC_r(X,D,R)$ are isomorphic if and only if $\cE_1 |_C$ and $\cE_2|_C$ are isomorphic. \end{thm} Although the statements of cohomological boundedness and the Lefschetz recognition principle were derived separately from the existence of irregular De Rham spaces, it turns out that \textit{for surfaces}, the latter is a consequence of the former.
+Although the statements of cohomological boundedness and the Lefschetz recognition principle were derived separately from the existence of $\cM_r(X,D,R)$, it turns out that \textit{for surfaces}, the latter is a consequence of the former.
 Let us explain how.
-Let $j : U\lra X$ be the open immersion and let $\cE$ be a flat bundle on $U$.
+Let $j : U\to X$ be the open immersion and let $\cE$ be a flat bundle on $U$.
 The $\cD_X$-module $j_*\cE$ is coherent and as such, a canonical $\dim U$-cycle $CC( j_*\cE)$ of the cotangent bundle $T^*X$ was attached to it by Kashiwara \cite{KS}.
 This is the \textit{characteristic cycle of $j_* \cE$}.
 The cycle $CC( j_*\cE)$ tells how far the $\cD_X$-module $j_*\cE$ is from being a flat connection on $X$ and thus provides a geometric measure of the complexity of the differential system underlying $j_*\cE$.
 The cycle $CC( j_*\cE)$ is Lagrangian.
 If $X$ is a surface, $CC( j_*\cE)$ is thus a combination of the zero section of $T^*X$, the conormal bundles of the components of $D$ and the conormal bundles of some points of $D$.
 If $\cE'$ is another flat bundle on $U$, then any smooth curve transverse to $D$ and avoiding the points whose conormal bundle contributes to $CC(j_*\cHom(\cE_1,\cE_2))$ where $\cE_1,\cE_2\in \{\cE,\cE'\}$ distinguishes $\cE$ and $\cE'$ after restriction.
-See \cref{recognition_principle_for_two_connections}.
+See \cref{isomorphism_between_Hom}.
 This observation translates the statement of \cref{Lefchetz_connections_surface_intro} into the problem of finding a universal bound for the number of points of $D$ whose conormal bundle contributes to $CC( j_*\cE)$ for $\cE$ in $\MIC_r(X,D,R)$.
 This question is cohomological since by Kashiwara-Dubson's formula \cite{Dubson}, every such point contributes to De Rham cohomology.
-This is how \cref{Lefchetz_connections_surface_intro} follows from \cref{coho_boundedness_surface_intro}.\\ One can prove more.
-The main result of \cite{teyConjThese} implies that the points of the smooth locus of $D$ whose conormal bundle contributes to $CC( j_*\cE)$ and $CC( j_*\cEnd\cE)$ are exactly the turning points of $\cE$ along $D$.
+This is how \cref{Lefchetz_connections_surface_intro} follows from \cref{coho_boundedness_surface_intro} for surfaces.\\ The main result of \cite{teyConjThese} implies that the points of the smooth locus of $D$ whose conormal bundle contributes to $CC( j_*\cE)$ and $CC( j_*\cEnd\cE)$ are exactly the turning points of $\cE$ along $D$.
 From the above discussion, cohomological boundedness thus yields a universal bound on the number of turning points of objects in $\MIC_r(X,D,R)$.
 We prove in any dimension a stronger universal bound (\cref{bound_degree_turning_locus}) :